joey-carlson/sis-engine/docs/engineering_rules.md

-# SPAR Tool Engineering Rules v0.1
+# SiS Tool Engineering Rules v0.1

 ## Status
 Draft v0.1
-Applies to all architecture, engine, UI, testing, and QA work for the SPAR procedural tooling project.
+Applies to all architecture, engine, UI, testing, and QA work for the SiS (Spirals in Spirals) procedural tooling project.

 This document serves the same role as a ClineRules file: it defines how work is designed, implemented, tested, documented, and evolved over time.
 These rules are binding unless explicitly revised and versioned.